Rory O'Malley

-Rory James O'Malley (born December 23, 1980) is an American actor, best known for his Tony Award-nominated performance as Elder McKinley in The Book of Mormon.
+Rory James O'Malley (born December 23, 1980) is an American actor, best known for his performance as Elder McKinley in The Book of Mormon, for which he was nominated for the Tony Award for Best Featured Actor in a Musical at the 65th Tony Awards in 2011.
 He is a co-founder of the gay rights activist group Broadway Impact.

 Early life

-O'Malley was born in Cleveland, Ohio, and was brought up by his single mother, who is of Irish ancestry.
-He grew up Catholic.
-He graduated from Saint Ignatius High School in Cleveland, Ohio and Carnegie Mellon University.
-O'Malley became friends with actors Josh Gad and Leslie Odom Jr. at Carnegie Mellon University and remains good friends with them.
+Rory O'Malley was born in Cleveland, Ohio; he grew up with his single mother, who is of Irish ancestry.
+They are Catholic.
+He graduated from Saint Ignatius High School in Cleveland.
+O'Malley is a 1997 YoungArts alumnus.
+In 2003, he received his Bachelors of Fine Arts in acting from Carnegie Mellon University.
+O'Malley became good friends with actors Josh Gad and Leslie Odom Jr. at Carnegie Mellon University.

 Career

 Film and television

-O'Malley made a small cameo appearance in On the Run in 2004.
-His best-known screen appearance was in the 2007 film adaptation of Dreamgirls.
-O'Malley also performed the song "Cadillac Car" on the soundtrack, Dreamgirls: Music from the Motion Picture.
+O'Malley had a small cameo appearance in On the Run in 2004.
+His best-known screen appearance was in the 2006 film adaptation of Dreamgirls.
+He also performed the song "Cadillac Car" on the soundtrack, Dreamgirls: Music from the Motion Picture.

 In 2018, he became a series regular on Lifetime's American Princess.

 Theatre

 O'Malley starred as Charlie Brown in the 2004 Falcon Theatre production of Snoopy!
 The Musical, which ran from June 24 to July 18, 2004, in Los Angeles.
-He also starred as Richie Cunningham in the 2006 Los Angeles premiere of Happy Days, as well as the 2007 Goodspeed Opera House production.
+He starred as Richie Cunningham in the 2006 Los Angeles premiere of Happy Days, as well as the 2007 Goodspeed Opera House production.
 In October 2008, he appeared alongside Colin Donnell and Laura Osnes in the then Broadway-bound musical Pride and Prejudice as Charles Bingley, at the Eastman Theatre in Rochester, New York.

 O'Malley's first appearance on Broadway was in the musical The 25th Annual Putnam County Spelling Bee, replacing actors in the roles of Leaf Coneybear, William Barfee, and Douglas Panch.
-Regionally, he has appeared in Kiss of the Spider Woman as Valentin, a Marxist revolutionary.
-Other work includes Charley's Aunt as Charley and Santa Claus Is Coming to Motown as Kris Kringle.
-O'Malley's first appearance Off-Broadway was the 2009 revival of Newsical, directed by Mark Waldrop.
+Regionally, he has appeared in Kiss of the Spider Woman as Valentín Arregui, a Marxist revolutionary; in Charley's Aunt as Charley Wykeham, and Santa Claus Is Coming to Motown as Kris Kringle.
+His first appearance Off-Broadway was the 2009 revival of Newsical, directed by Mark Waldrop.